paranjaa/ense452-assignments/readme.txt

-Readme file:
+README:
-Just been using
+I've been using these for building and compiling.
-"g++ main.cpp input.cpp complex.cpp calc.cpp -o calculatorOutput"
+Tried to use a makefile, but can't seem to get make to install properly g++ main.cpp input.cpp complex.cpp calc.cpp -o calculatorOutput .\calculatorOutput
-as the build command
-Tried to use a makefile